Here's the full list of Oscar nominations, so make your predictions now

 - Down to Joy -- Van Morrison (Belfast)

-- No Time to Die -- Billie Eilish & Finneas O'Connell (No Time to Die)
+- No Time to Die -- Billie Eilish and Finneas O'Connell (No Time to Die)

 - Somehow You Do -- Diane Warren (Four Good Days)